-Rebecca Rae-Evans has a varied and extensive 15 year background in research and user-centred design, working with blue chip clients on award-winning digital projects.
-For the past 6 years, Rebecca has transitioned into working exclusively on tech for good projects.
-Her focus has digital transformation, lean research, service design and product innovation for social good.
-Clients have included the PZ Cussons, Virgin, and O2 and with non-profits including RSBC, BBC, Age UK, Virgin Unite, Trussell Trust.
+Bex has a varied and extensive 15 year background in research and user-centred design, working with blue chip clients on award-winning digital projects.
+For the past 7 years, Rebecca has transitioned into working exclusively on tech for good projects.
+Her focus is on digital transformation, lean research, service design and product innovation for social good.

-Rebecca also founded Tech for Good Live, an organisation that empowers and equips individuals and organisations to use digital for social good.
-Tech for Good Live is the third biggest active meet-up in Manchester, putting them central to the local community in Manchester and the podcasts have a worldwide listening, featuring renowned guests across this varied sector such as Sara Wachter-Boettcher, Mike Monterio, Matt Edgar and Dr Sue Black.
+Bex also co-founded Tech for Good Live, an organisation that empowers and equips individuals and organisations to use digital for social good.
+Tech for Good Live is the third biggest active meet-up in Manchester, putting them central to the local community in Manchester and the podcasts have a worldwide listening, featuring renowned guests across this varied sector such as Sara Wachter-Boettcher, Mike Monteiro, Matt Edgar and Dr Sue Black.

 Recent Public Speaking / Media